Unity-Technologies/arfoundation-samples/README.md

 This is a good starting sample that enables point cloud visualization and plane detection.
 There are buttons on screen that let you pause, resume, reset, and reload the ARSession.

 When a plane is detected, you can tap on the detected plane to place a cube on it.
 This uses the `ARRaycastManager` to perform a raycast against the plane.
+If the plane is in `TrackingState.Limited`, it will highlight red.
+In the case of ARCore, this means that raycasting will not be available until the plane is in `TrackingState.Tracking` again.

 | Action | Meaning |
 | ------ | ------- |